aieng-lab/llm-voicechat-demo/README.md

 ## Architicture:
 The project is developed using python Flask-SocketIO with front- and backend.

-- The frontend consists of:
+- Frontend:
-   - The GUI designed using PyQt5.
+   - Holds GUI designed using PyQt5.
-   - The SocketIO AsyncClient to communicate with the backend. <br /><br />
+   - Holds SocketIO AsyncClient to communicate with the backend. <br /><br />
-It also controls both microphone and speaker to record an play audio.
+   - Controls both microphone and speaker to record an play audio.

-- The backend consists of:
+   - Uses QRunnable to work as threads.

+-Backend:
-   - The FlaskSocketIO AsyncServer to communicate with frontend.
+   - Holds The FlaskSocketIO AsyncServer to communicate with frontend.
    - Speech-to-Text model.
    - Text-to-Text model.
    - Text-to-Speech model.
+   - The server runs on the main thread.
+   - When a request is received, a new thread is created to preocess and respond to it

 ## How it works: